-Fillet the fish and remove the bones, clean the prawns and remove the vein, open the mussels under heat and keep only the fruit.
+Filter the fish and remove the bones, clean the prawns and the vein, open the mussels under heat and keep only the fruit.
 Pan fry a part of the aromatic herbs in oil, add the broth fish and add some white wine.
 Sear, and then include the tomato concentrate, water and salt; let cook for about 1 hour after the boiling point.

 Whisk everything with a cutter-mixer and filter with a chinois with a very fine mesh.
 Pan fry the remaining aromatic herbs with garlic olive oil, add the fresh tomatoes after removing the skin and the seeds, and add the filtered broth.